samuelsycamore/nextjs-tech-career-blog/posts/networking-strategy.md

 If I wasn’t open and authentic about the kind of person I am, I would never be able to forge more than superficial connections.

 I hope this helps!
 No magic formulas, just some things I’ve learned on this journey so far.
 Best of luck to y’all.

+*This piece was originally published on DEV.to. <a href="https://dev.to/tanoaksam/my-networking-strategy-for-making-meaningful-connections-in-tech-1702" target="_blank">Click here</a> to visit and drop a comment.*